afernandes1/CUCM-Automation/README.md

 # CUCM-Automation
-My repository for Cisco Call Manager automation using Ansible and Python.
+My repository for Cisco Call Manager automation using Ansible